Highlights from the Ratings and Financial Report for Livent Corporation (LTHM)

-Livent Corporation (NYSE:LTHM) went up by 0.45% from its latest closing price compared to the recent 1-year high of $27.27.
-The company’s stock price has collected -2.61% of loss in the last five trading sessions.
+Livent Corporation (NYSE:LTHM) went down by -3.27% from its latest closing price compared to the recent 1-year high of $27.27.
+The company’s stock price has collected -2.12% of loss in the last five trading sessions.
 Press Release reported on 09/14/21 that TEM Program Results Pending

 Is It Worth Investing in Livent Corporation (NYSE :LTHM) Right Now?